Patient, Carer and Public Involvement

 - the extent of early public/patient involvement in the proposal’s design.

-Please visit the HSRC website to find out more and to read about what support PCPIE can offer.
+Please follow the links below to find out more and to read about what support PCPIE can offer:

 Do you need patient and public input for your research?

-The HSRC's Patient, Carer & Public Involvement and Engagement Group (PCPIE) has been set up to support researchers in anaesthesia and perioperative medicine.
+The CR&I's Patient, Carer & Public Involvement and Engagement Group (PCPIE) has been set up to support researchers in anaesthesia and perioperative medicine.